Kimplul/hid-tmff2/README.md

 # Linux kernel module for the Thrustmaster T300RS wheel

+## This branch
+is for 'testing' dynamic updating of the ramp effect.
+Should be merged into master soon.

 ## Current state
 Playable.
 I've made some improvements to the dynamic updating of effects, and while still far for perfect, the experience is slowly getting better and better.